John Glasgow Kerr: Medical Journals

 Kerr promoted medical education in China for both men and women.
 He taught many Chinese medical students and translated over 34 volumes of medical work into Chinese.
 Some of these medical students were women who trained in the Canton Hospital medical classes (1879-1899).
 Kerr was also elected as the first president of the CMMA (China Medical Missionary Association) in 1886 and served as the first editor of China Medical Missionary Journal.
 In 1886, Kerr established Guangzhou Xinbao (Canton's New Newspaper) and Xiyi xinbao (Western Healing News).

 Works

 Legacy

 Kerr died in Canton at age 77, after spending 47 years in that city.
 He was buried in the Protestant cemetery outside Canton.
 Thousands of mourners attended his funeral.
 However, during 1950's, the cemetery was removed for the purpose of town development.
-The current memorial garden of Dr. J. Kerr was built in 2013~14.
+The current memorial garden of J. Kerr was built in 2013~14.